-Global Vets is a non-profit student run program at the Ontario Veterinary College, which allows student veterinarians a unique opportunity to investigate animal health care in developing countries.
+Global Vets is a student run program at the Ontario Veterinary College, which allows student veterinarians a unique opportunity to explore animal health care in developing countries.
 The program was started in 1997 by two second year students and is modelled after a similar program Called Defi Vet-Mond at Faculté de médecine vétérinaire at the Université de Montreal.

 The pilot project took place in the summer of 1998, allowing two students from the Ontario Veterinary College to travel to India and volunteer with various animal health professionals.
 Upon their return, they shared their experience with the University of Guelph community and the animal health industry throughout Canada.